arcarley/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1607.
-Allows IT Admins to pause Quality Updates.
+Added in Windows 10, version 1607 to allow admins to pause Quality Updates.
+Please note, rather than utilizing this policy, for those running Windows 10 version 1709 or above, we recommend utilizing the "Update/PauseFeatureUpdatesStartTime" policy.

 <!--/Description-->
 <!--ADMXMapped-->